KuntaiDu/KuntaiDu.github.io/_posts/2020-06-27-Tips on plotting figures like DDS.md

 which one would you like better?

-In general, well-designed figures could bring some extra benefits.
-It could deliver the information in a **clearer** way, make the work feel **well-polished** and also indicate that you have a good taste.
+In general, well-designed figures will bring extra benefits.
+It can deliver the information in a **clearer** way, make the work feel **well-polished** and also indicate that you have a good taste.
 So, let's start!

 ## Deliver simple correct message